Tame Class Field Theory for Singular Varieties over Finite Fields: The fundamental group and tame coverings

 Now let $X$ be arbitrary.
 We can assume that $X$ is connected and reduced.
 Let $X' \to X$ be the normalization.
 The cokernel $\Pi_1^\ab(X'/X)$ of $\Pi_1^\ab(X')\to \Pi_1^\ab(X)$ represents the functor $\Pi^1_\ab(X'/X)$ which sends an abelian group $A$ to the set of isomorphism classes of $A$-torsors on $X$ which trivialize over $X'$.
 We denote the tame version of this group by $\Pi_1^{t,\ab}(X'/X)$ and the cokernel of $\Pi_1^{t,\ab}(X')_\rW\to \Pi_1^{t,\ab}(X)_\rW$ by $C$.
 Consider the diagram

 Since $X'\to X$ is proper, a torsor on $X$ which trivializes over $X'$ is tame.
-Hence $\alpha$ is an isomorphism, and it is not difficult to see that $\beta$ is an isomorphism.
+Hence $\alpha$ is an isomorphism, and so is $\beta$.
 By \cite[X \S 6, p.\,109]{sga3}, $\Pi_1^\ab(X'/X)$ is a finitely generated abelian group, hence so is~$C$.
 We proved above that the geometric part of $\Pi_1^{t,\ab}(X')_\rW$ (defined componentwise if $X'$ is not connected) is finite.
 This implies that $\Pi_1^{t,\ab}(X)_\rW$ is constant and finitely generated. \end{proof}